-Admission to the School of Graduate Studies, and the approval to pursue a degree program does not in any way imply that a student is admitted to candidacy for the doctoral (AuD) degree.
-To be admitted to candidacy the School of Graduate Study requires that the student:
+Admission to the College of Graduate and Continuing Studies, and the approval to pursue a degree program does not in any way imply that a student is admitted to candidacy for the doctoral (AuD) degree.
+To be admitted to candidacy the College of Graduate and Continuing Studies requires that the student:

-- 1. Remove all conditions required at the time of admission by the School of Graduate Studies. - 2.
+- 1. Remove all conditions required at the time of admission by the College of Graduate and Continuing Studies. - 2.
 Meet the specific requirements of the major associated with clinical and didactic coursework as outlined in this handbook with a grade point average of 3.0 or above.
-Additionally, AuD students are required to pass a series of comprehensive examinations following each year in the program (see page 14). - 3.
-Submit the completed form for admission to candidacy and receive the approval of the program of study by the Dean of the School of Graduate Studies before the beginning of the last semester of residency.
+Additionally, AuD students are required to pass a series of comprehensive examinations following each year in the program (see page 14).

+Submit the completed form for admission to candidacy and receive the approval of the program of study by the Dean of Graduate Studies before the beginning of the last semester of residency.
 When the application for candidacy is approved, the student may be considered a candidate for the graduate degree.
-Changes in the planned program of study for candidacy will not be approved by the School of Graduate Studies if the changes or course substitutions are not made prior to enrollment in courses.
-Forms for program changes are available in the Graduate Office.
+Changes in the planned program of study for candidacy will not be approved by the College of Graduate and Continuing Studies if the changes or course substitutions are not made prior to enrollment in courses.